Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 for some $\theta_k^*$ lying on the line segment joining $\widehat{\bstheta}_{\mathcal{C}_k,[t_1,t_2]}$ and $\theta_k^0$.
 It follows that

 It remains to bound the two terms on the right-hand-side (RHS) of \eqref{eq:cluster_theta_taylor}.

 First, consider the first term on the RHS of \eqref{eq:cluster_theta_taylor}.
-Under Assumption (A3), both the transition function $p$ and the marginal state density function is lower bounded by some constant $c>0$.
-This together with the minimum eigenvalue assumption in (A3) implies that
+Under Assumption \ref{as:f'' contineous}, both the transition function $p$ and the marginal state density function is lower bounded by some constant $c>0$.
+This together with the minimum eigenvalue assumption in Assumption \ref{as:f'' contineous} implies that